 Applying a primer isn’t always necessary, but as the tables were a gloss finish, they needed a primer to give the paint more to stick to.
 They needed 2 coats, with an hour of drying time in between.

-However, I realised it was too similar a colour to our bed so decided to go for a lighter green, Dulux Midnight Garden, to help the bedside tables stand out more.
+However, I realized it was too similar a color to our bed so decided to go for a lighter green, Dulux Midnight Garden, to help the bedside tables stand out more.